 Vazquez-Skillings has extensive experience in finance and administration in the education and state government sectors.
 In the Office of Budget and Management (OBM) for the State of Ohio, she has served as chief for special projects; chief of education; budget/management analyst for higher education; and budget/management analyst for school facilities and administrative services.
 Prior to joining the Office of Budget and Management, she worked in the Office of the Governor for the State of Ohio as assistant for criminal justice, public safety and regulation, and the Ohio Department of Human Services, Budget and Control as a fiscal specialist.

-She is a member of the Education Advisory Board, National Association for University and University Business Officers and Central Association of University and University Business Officers, and is a past member of the National Association of State Budget Officers.
+She is a member of the Education Advisory Board, National Association for College and University Business Officers and Central Association of College and University Business Officers, and is a past member of the National Association of State Budget Officers.

 Vazquez-Skillings earned her bachelor's degree from Kenyon University in 1993 and her master's degree in public administration from The John Glenn School of Public Affairs at The Ohio State University in 1996.

 Jefferson Blackburn-Smith assumed his position as vice president of enrollment management on March 1, 2012.
 He came to Otterbein from The Ohio State University, where he was the senior associate director of undergraduate admission and first year experience for seven years.